asvinp/MathQuiz/README.md

 Samsung Galaxy Note 4
 ***

-CMPE 277 Assignment - Create a Math Quiz App
+CMPE 277 Assignment - Create a Math Quiz Android App

 1. Home Screen
 a.
 This screen presents three options to the user to start a quiz for one of the